G-Kavinesh/retailrover/README.md

 ## 📖 Description

-A major college project where we built a cross platform POS System on Electron.
+A major college project where we built a cross platform POS System on electromm.

 ## ✨ Features